Morel Mushroom Season in Indiana

 If you are looking to buy, sell or invest in wooded property in Indiana, ideally suited for morel mushroom hunting, call or text 765-427-1619 today

 We specialize in wooded property in Indiana where you can hunt morel mushrooms in season!
-In 2019 we sold over 400+ acres of Indiana wooded property that contained prime morel mushroom hunting spots!
+In 2019-2020 our company sold over 4200+ acres of land in Indiana, across multiple counties, many of these properties were prime morel mushroom hunting spots.

-If you are looking for 10 acres, 20 acres or even hundreds of acres to hunt, recreate or build a home or cabin, on…call Your Land Man today!
+If you are looking for 10 acres, 20 acres or even hundreds of acres to hunt, recreate or build a home or cabin, on…call #YOURLANDMAN

 About the Author

-The Back Forty is regular column written by Published Author, Purdue Graduate and Farmland Broker Johnny Klemme.
+The Back Forty is regular column written by Published Author, Purdue Graduate and Farmland Broker, & Auctioneer Johnny Klemme.
 His reporting, interviews with Ag Experts and more can be found at www.PrairieFarmland.com/blog